 As we have a family in our congregation with an autistic child, we spent time educating our congregation in September of 2015, particularly teachers and children with the help of this family who connected us with experts and practitioners who came to share with us what it means to value, include and care for people who are different but special in their own way – a lesson that can never grow old!

-In 2015, our church decided to respond to the Syrian refugee crises by connected with the Mennonite Central Committee to learn how we could participate in sponsoring refugees.
+In 2015, our church decided to respond to the Syrian refugee crisis by connected with the Mennonite Central Committee to learn how we could participate in sponsoring refugees.
 It was a long wait and continues to be a great learning process but in 2016 we welcomed an Armenian Syrian family to Canada.
 We also had the joy and privilege of welcoming a Honduran refugee claimant family who has since received refugee status in Canada.
 Both families joined us as a part of our church community.
-It was a joy to celebrate Christmas in 2016 in Korean, French, Arabic, Spanish, Mandarin, Armenian, German, Cantonese and English!
+It was a joy to celebrate Christmas in 2016 in Korean, French, Arabic, Spanish, Mandarin, Armenian, German, Cantonese, Tagalog and English!

 The Lesson of Power: Equality & Ordination